KevinHenleyCode/React_Portfolio/README.md

   * added Password Generator V2
 * UI
   * updated the NavBar
   * fixed the margin at the bottom of about and resume page
+  * changed color scheme
 <br>
 <br>